wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-blob-storage.md

 <!-- keep by customization: begin -->
 ### Using the Azure Management Portal

-When provisioning an HDInsight cluster from the Azure portal, there are two options: **Quick Create** and **Custom Create**.
+When provisioning an HDInsight cluster from the Azure Management Portal, there are two options: **Quick Create** and **Custom Create**.
 The Quick Create option requires that the Azure Storage account is created beforehand.
 For instructions, see [How to Create a Storage Account][azure-storage-create].

 By using the Quick Create option, you can choose an existing storage account.
 The provision process creates a new container with the same name as the HDInsight cluster name.
 If a container with the same name already exists, <clusterName>-<x> will be used.
 For example, *myHDIcluster-1*.
 This container is used as the default file system.

-![Using Quick Create for a new Hadoop cluster in HDInsight in the Azure portal.][img-hdi-quick-create]
+![Using Quick Create for a new Hadoop cluster in HDInsight in the Azure Management Portal.][img-hdi-quick-create]

 By using Custom Create, you have one of the following options for the default storage account: